Crashedmind/PlantUMLHitchhikersGuide/_sources/Stdlib/StdLibOverview.rst.txt

 `PlantUML Standard Library <https://plantuml.com/stdlib>`__ includes several icon libraries from different sources (including myself) and they are varied in functionality and how to use them.
-When I contributed, I followed the existing stdlib

 The most recent addition is
 https://github.com/awslabs/aws-icons-for-plantuml.